- Who do I contact if I have questions about my membership?

 - Who can join the Cal Alumni Association?

 - Everyone is welcome to join the Cal Alumni Association.
-Our annual membership is open to the general public.
-Our life membership is open to anyone with 12 or more units from any UC campus or UC Extension.
+Our annual membership and life membership are open to the general public.
 Learn more about the variety of CAA membership types »

 - I would like to become a CAA member.
 What is the best way to join?